risk-first/website/menagerie/Complexity-Risk.md

 ### Memory Management

-Memory Management is another place where **Complexity Risk** hides.
-I for one am glad to have banished this class of problems to the scrap heap:
+Memory Management is another place where **Complexity Risk** hides:

 > "Memory leaks are a common error in programming, especially when using languages that have no built in automatic garbage collection, such as C and C++." - [Memory Leak, _Wikipedia_](https://en.wikipedia.org/wiki/Memory_leak)